jspecify/jspecify/docs/spec.md

 > JLS 4 does not consider type-use annotations to be part of types, so neither
 > does our concept of "base type."

+## Type components

+A _type component_ of a given type is a type that transitively forms some part of that type.
+Specifically, a type component is one of the following:

+-   a non-wildcard type argument
+-   a wildcard bound
+-   an array component type
+-   an enclosing type
+-   an element of an intersection type
+-   the entire type

 ## Nullness operator